dehsgr/homebridge-mobilealerts/README.md

 # homebridge-mobilealerts

-This is a homebridge plugin for several Mobile-Alerts (Technologe) devices
+This is a homebridge plugin for several Mobile-Alerts (Technoline) devices

 # Installation